 Pharma companies often depend on market and competitive intelligence agencies to fill information gaps in their research.
 Doing so has its advantages.
 Firstly, external collaborators provide an unbiased, outside-in perspective of the market.
 Second, they have existing resources and the expertise to quickly sift through the noise and sense critical trends in the market environment.
 Such partnerships should be seen as an extension of the company’s team workflow to enable smoother information sharing and building a cohesive picture of the competitive market environment.

-As a result, CI teams can:
+As a result, pharma competitive intelligence teams can:

 - Form an integrated view of the competitive market by stitching various dimensions, including business, technology, customer, and marketing.